 Get in touch with our savings team

-If you’d like to let us know that someone’s passed away, you can get in touch with our team who’ll guide you through the process of what happens to a savings account when someone dies and the next steps.
+When you’re ready to let us know let us know about your loved ones passing, you can get in touch with our team who’ll guide you through the process of what happens to a savings account when someone dies and the next steps.
 You can choose whether to call us on 0800 028 3746, or email us below – it’s completely up to you.

 Women in call centre